-Many Australians dream of exploring the globe when they retire, but funding this ambition – and many other retirement goals – often depends on the size of their superannuation.
+Many Australians dream of exploring the globe when they retire, but funding this ambition – and many other retirement goals – often depends on the size of their superannuation of SMSF.

 If your nest egg is invested in one of the 600,000 self-managed super funds in Australia, now may be the time to look around the world for more ways to power your retirement.